dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### What I Learned

 Although I didn't land the gig, I did learn how to design under new constraints and improved my ability to justify my design choices with stakeholders and product managers.
 As a designer just beginning my career, I also learned that design exercises are less about the final product, but rather about being able to showcase the reasoning behind every design choice you committed.
+For any future interviews, I plan to conduct small guerilla usability testing to validate my designs prior to an in-person interview and making the design exercise a more collaborative process with the hiring team.